bungkhus/SuitmediaTest/README.md

 # SuitmediaTest
-This is my ios screening test.
+This is my first ios project, based on my android admission test in Suitmedia.